Varieties of *-regular rings: Abstract

 \section{Abstract}

-Given a subdirectly irreducible $*$-regular ring $R$, we show that $R$ is a homomorphic image of a regular $*$-subring of an ultraproduct of the (simple) $eRe$, $e$ in the minimal ideal of $R$; moreover, $R$ (with unit) is directly finite if all $eRe$ are unit-regular.
+Given a subdirectly irreducible $*$-regular ring $R$, we show that $R$ is a homomorphic image of a regular $*$-subring of an ultraproduct of the (simple) $eRe$, $e$ in the minimal ideal of $R$.
 For any subdirect product of artinian $*$-regular rings we construct a unit-regular and $*$-clean extension within its variety.